capacitor-community/barcode-scanner/README.md

 In Android Studio click `File` > `Sync Project with Gradle Files` and try to build again.

+### The scanner view does not show up

+First check that the camera permission is granted.
+If the scanner view this does not appear it is likely that some UI element is blocking it.
+Check out these issues for more information on how to resolve such an issue: https://github.com/capacitor-community/barcode-scanner/issues/7#issuecomment-744441148 and https://github.com/capacitor-community/barcode-scanner/issues/26

 ## TODO

 A non-exhaustive list of todos: